 “It is He Who has placed you as vicegerents of the earth and has exalted some of you in rank above others, that He may try you by that which He has given you” […] (6:165)

-“See how We have bestowed more on some than on others; but verily the Hereafter is more in rank and gradation and more in excellence” (17:21)
+“See how We have bestowed more on some than on others; but truly the Hereafter is more in rank and gradation and more in excellence” (17:21)

 Allah also informs us that circumstances can actually qualify your rank:

-“And why should you not spend in the cause of Allah, when He alone will inherit the heavens and the earth?
-Those of you that gave of their wealth before the victory and took part in the fighting are not equal [to those who gave and fought thereafter].
+“So why should you not spend in the cause of Allah, when He alone will inherit the heavens and the earth?
+Those of you that gave of their wealth before the victory and took part in the fighting are not equal [to those who gave and fought after that].
 Their degree is greater” [..](57:10)

 Concerning ranks in knowledge:

-[…] “Whomsoever We will, We raise in degrees.
+[…] “Whomsoever We will, We will raise them in degrees.
 Over every man of knowledge is one who is more knowing” (12:76)

 “Say: ‘Are those who know and those who do not know equal'” (39:9)